 Define the search parameters to return results relevant to your organization or to a specific account.
 The search parameters available in the Forecast Report are divided into three parameter types: chart of account report parameters, report specific parameters and display parameters.

 If there are questions related to running the report, requirements or reviewing results, please contact your (RC) fiscal officer or campus office.
 Each campus may have individual specific requirements related to the Forecast Report, so be sure to reach out to the related campus office or fiscal officer prior to quarter closings.

 General Notes: Do not include any special characters other than approved wildcards in any of the below parameters.
 Additionally, do not run reports by campus as it will take up valuable computing services.

 Click Save Parameter Settings to save your parameters for future use of this report.
-For instructions, review the Saving Parameter Set portion of the Controller's Office Reporting Tools page to learn how.
+For instructions on how to save settings, review the Save Parameter Settings document on the Controller's Office Reporting Tools page.